What Traditions are Eligible?

 Are minors eligible to participate?

 Yes.
 However, as part of the University of Virginia, we uphold the university’s Code of Conduct for the Protection of Minors, and will include a request that all parties follow these practices in the award acceptance process.
+Parents or a legal guardian must complete a letter of support to accompany the minor’s application and sign our media release form on behalf of the minor.

 Can family members apply?